nshadskiy/nshadskiy.github.io/README.md

 # Examples

-This repository contains runnable examples for [Material for MkDocs].
+This repository contains runnable example for [Material for MkDocs].